 There are no current plans to implement a state minimum wage in Tennessee, but there’s been some conversation about it.

 There are no plans to increase the federal minimum wage, something that would have to be approved by Congress.
-It’s been nine years since the federal minimum wage was increased — almost the longest period that it has remain unchanged since it was first established.
+Tennessee has not increased its minimum wage since 2009 when it went up $1.67 from $5.58.
+It’s been over ten years since the federal minimum wage was increased — almost the longest period that it has remained unchanged since it was first established in 1938.

 How should I prepare for changes to the minimum wage as a business owner?

-Even in a state like Tennessee that has no minimum wage law, it’s a good idea to discuss federal minimum wage law with your accountant and lawyer to ensure that you remain in compliance.
+Even in a state like Tennessee that has no minimum wage law, it’s a good idea to discuss federal minimum wage law with your accountant and lawyer to ensure that your business remains in compliance, like making sure you get an EIN.

 Also, since federal minimum wage changes depend on the current party in Congress or the Oval Office, it makes sense to prepare for various scenarios.
 Here are some other steps you can take to make sure your business is ready for anything: